therealandrewholland/rpan_chat_commands/README.md

 ### Enabling the `!tts` command
 After checking off `enable tts` and `enable !tts command` in `options`, the script will only text-to-speech comments that have the `!tts` command before them (as opposed to every comment).

-Enabling `enable tts`, `enable !tts command`, and `enable points`, gives you the option to enable `enable tts command cost`.
+Enabling `enable tts`, `enable !tts command`, and `enable points`, causes the option `enable tts command cost` to appear.
 This will make the `!tts` command cost 20 points to use.
 This means viewers will have to interact with your stream before they are able to text-to-speech any messages.
 This system is designed to prevent spam.
 This is currently the only way for viewers to spend points!
 If you have ideas for other ways to redeem points, please let me know

 <a name="comment_display"></a>
 ### Enabling the comment display